ckaestne/seai/lectures/21_security/security.md

 	* How do we prevent the attacker from compromising a security requirement?

 ----
-## Security Requirements
+## What do we mean by "secure"?

 ![](cia-triad.png)

-* "CIA triad" of information security
+* Common security requirements: "CIA triad" of information security
 * __Confidentiality__: Sensitive data must be accessed by authorized users only
 * __Integrity__: Sensitive data must be modifiable by authorized users only
 * __Availability__: Critical services must be available when needed by clients